mandeepsinh-parmar/Customer_Churn_Predictor/README.md

 **Mandeepsinh Parmar**

-> This is a mini project developed as part of my internship in the domain of **Artificial Intelligence & Machine Learning**.
+> This is a mini project developed as part of my internship at Internwave Edtech in the domain of **Artificial Intelligence & Machine Learning**.
 The project demonstrates a complete end-to-end ML pipeline — from raw data preprocessing to model training, evaluation, explainability (SHAP), and deployment through an interactive web-based UI.

 ---